equinor/everest-tutorials/docs/source/well_order/well_order.rst

    Figure: Field Oil Production Total

-Following increasing oil production, the gas production has also been increased at the earlier stage of production, see :ref:`figure_fgpt_wo`.
+While we increased total oil production, the total gas production has been slightly decreased, see :ref:`figure_fgpt_wo`.
+It was a beneficial trade-off for the NPV.

 .. _figure_fgpt_wo:
 .. figure:: images/production/wo_FGPT.svg